gitlabhq/omnibus-gitlab/doc/settings/database.md

 sudo touch /etc/gitlab/disable-postgresql-upgrade
 ```

+#### GitLab 16.0 and later

+PostgreSQL version 12 is no longer supported and the binaries have been
+removed.
+To proceed, administrators must:

+1. Ensure the installation is using [PostgreSQL 13](#upgrade-packaged-postgresql-server)

 #### GitLab 15.11 and later

 In GitLab 15.11, PostgreSQL will automatically be upgraded to 13.x except for the following cases: